 When would you ever need this kind of space?

-- Incremental shooting: Shoot one image every so many seconds to capture You might also consider using TimeWarp to create this effect.
+- Incremental shooting: Shoot one image every so many seconds to capture the feel of the trip.
+You might also consider using TimeWarp to create this effect.

 Have a question about photo storage?
 Or maybe a tip about managing pictures on memory cards?
 Let me know below!